Fraunhofer-AISEC/flexible-r4mdc-ntt/README.md

 For synthesis we used Vivado/Vitis 2023.2, and for functional verification we used Questa 2024.3.

 Compiled simulation libraries for XPM and UNISIM are required, as the hardware design instantiates XPM memories and LUT primitives.
 For information on how to compile AMD/Xilinx simulation libraries for your simulator, see [UG900](https://docs.amd.com/r/en-US/ug900-vivado-logic-simulation/Compiling-Simulation-Libraries-Using-Vivado-IDE).
+In case of Questa, the respective `modelsim.ini` is required to reside within [hw/dv](hw/dv).

 ## Usage